 Even in cities where average fine particulate matter concentration did not breach the guidelines in 2020, thousands of air pollution-related deaths occured as a result of long-term low-level exposure to pollution.
 In New York and London, the estimated number of deaths attributable to fine particulate matter exposure in 2020 was 11,000 and 10,000, respectively, according to an analysis by Greenpeace, IQAir and CREA.

 “It’s important to remember that there is no safe level of air pollution exposure.
 Long-term exposure to low-levels of air pollution can cause a gradual but serious deterioration of our health, resulting in diseases like lung cancer, stroke, diabetes, and, ultimately, in avoidable deaths.
 Air quality policies must prioritize health and strive for continuous air quality improvements in all places,” said Dr. Farrow.

-“South Africa has all the tools it needs to solve the air pollution crisis.
+“We have all the economically viable tools we need to solve the air pollution crisis.
 In most parts of the world, it is more-cost effective to develop renewable energy sources, such as wind and solar, than to keep burning coal, oil or gas, even before taking the economic burden of air pollution into account.
-At this point, addressing air pollution is a question of political will, not technology,” said Nhlanhla Sibisi, climate and energy campaigner at Greenpeace Africa.
+At this point, addressing air pollution is a question of political will, not technology,” said Avinash Chanchal, air pollution campaigner at Greenpeace India.

 Erin Newport, International Communications Officer, Greenpeace East Asia: +886 958 026 791 [email protected]